keiranbray/arcgis-self-service-onboarding/README.md

 ## Usage
-- Add a row into the config table.
+- In ArcGIS, add a row into the config table.
-- Enter the group id you want users to be automatically added to, and the url they should be redirected to on sign in
+- Enter the group id you want users to be automatically added to, and the redirect url they should be redirected to on sign in
-- Optionally add the user type and role id that users using the create user workflow will be assigned.
+- Optionally add the user type and role id.
+If you include these, it will allow users to auto-signup with new accounts, and they will be assigned this type & role.

 - Take the globalid from the row you want to use and add it as the "id" parameter after your url.
-Right click the browser and click create qr code.
+The url will look like this:
   `https://<your-app>.azurestaticwebsites.net/?id=<globalid>`
+- Right click the browser and click create qr code.
 - Send out the qr code!